msperlin/R-data-sources-finance/README.md

 # Data Sources for Finance

 In this repository you'll find a curated (and biased) list of financial data packages for using with R. Here you'll find many of my own package and also of others.

 Fell free to contribute using the issues or PR system.
+See [Tpessia/dados-financeiros](https://github.com/Tpessia/dados-financeiros) for a more broad collection.

 ## Equity Markets